 Pumpkins for Piggies

-Well, Pumpkins for Pigs offers a great way to clean house FOR GOOD.
-This national network of local farms and animal sanctuaries will take an assortment of food products that can be fed to pigs and other farm animals (or products that help provide for their comfort, like Christmas trees and straw).
+Before you toss them in the garbage, consider Pumpkins for Pigs.
+It is a national network of local farms and animal sanctuaries that accept an assortment of food products that can be fed to pigs and other farm animals.
 The network is tied together via the web site pumpkinsforpigs.org.
+Participating locations also take products like Christmas trees and straw that help provide comfort for the animals.

-There are several locations throughout Delaware including five near the coastal vicinity.
-Salty Birds and Swine is located on Reynolds Road in Milton, The Hen’s Den is on Lewes-Georgetown Highway in Lewes, Agrestic Acres is in Ellendale, Cedar Creek Farms is just north of Slaughter Beach on the east side of Coastal Highway near Milford, and Wall 2 Wall Farms is close by in Lincoln, just south of Milford.
-The Pumpkins for Pigs web site specifies what products each location will accept, and some will do a pick for you.
-For example, Agrestic Acres Farm owners in Ellendale say they will pick up and they also accept pumpkins that have been carved, unlike some of the others.
+There are several locations throughout Delaware.
+Agrestic Acres is in Ellendale, Cedar Creek Farms is just north of Slaughter Beach on the east side of Coastal Highway near Milford, and Wall 2 Wall Farms is close by in Lincoln, just south of Milford, Brode’s Spa Acres Hobby Farm and Gove’s in Harrington, Grateful Acres is in Middletown, Freedom Farm is in Georgetown, and Happy Trails Ranchita is in Felton.
+The Pumpkins for Pigs web site specifies what products each location will accept, and some will pick up for you.

-Most locations accept some combination of pumpkins, gourds, fruits, vegetables, hay, straw and Christmas trees.
+Most locations accept some combination of pumpkins, gourds, accords, fruits, vegetables, hay, straw, and Christmas trees.

-Besides pumpkins, her piggies love salads and scrambled eggs, but they will eat pretty much anything that is listed on the Delaware page on the Pumpkins for Pigs website.
+Pigs are vegetarians.
+Besides pumpkins, they love salads and scrambled eggs, she notes.
+But they will eat pretty much anything that is listed on the Delaware page on the Pumpkins for Pigs web site.

-The Williams family is new to the Pumpkins for Pigs network.
-They have been involved for about a year but have run their farm for about five years.
-Kristen grew up in the area just north of Slaughter Beach, with her parents and grandparents still living nearby.
+The Williams family has been involved with Pumpkins for Pigs for a couple of years but have run their farm for about five years.
+Kristen grew up in the area just north of Slaughter Beach.
+Her parents and grandparents live nearby.

 By Mary Jo Tarallo, Guest Journalist